slatedocs/slate/source/index.html.md

 # Rate limits

 Rate limits are enforced on a per IP address basis.
-Currently we allow up to 300 requests within a 5 minute period.
+Currently Filmmakers allows up to 300 requests within a 5 minute period.
 If this quota is exceeded your IP will be throttled for the remainder of this period.
 In this case the API will return an error responses that shows up as status code `429`.

 Along with the status code the following `RateLimit` response header fields will be returned: